The Water Element: A Beginner Guide

 SEASON

 The season where Water holds the most prominent energy is wintertime.
 Winter is darker than most seasons because there is physically less sunshine (allowing for more Water) and in many places around the world, also more precipitation during this time of year.
-The energy of the winter season captures the essence of this element and that is solitude, quietude and reflection.
+The energy of the winter season captures the essence of this element and that is solitude, quietude, and reflection.
 The way life becomes blanketed by snow or animals hibernate, Winter is a time for incubation where all our energy is spent internally and only on the most vital of processes.
-In many places around the world, winter time brings a quiet so deafening and so utterly still that you can hear a single leaf fall off of a tree branch.
-As the most yin of all the seasons and the elements, it is a time for relinquishing our relationship to the outside world and instead, turning inward.
-This is why, when people try to skip winter by traveling to some tropical place and staying in summertime-mode, they return burnt to a crisp, exhausted, and feeling disconnected from everything else around them.
+In many places around the world, wintertime brings a quiet so deafening and so utterly still that you can hear a single leaf fall off of a tree branch.
+As the most yin of all the seasons and the elements, it is a time to relinquish our relationship to the outside world and instead, turn inward.
+This is why, when people try to skip winter by traveling to some tropical place and staying in summertime mode, they return burnt to a crisp, exhausted, and feeling disconnected from everything else around them.
 We need our Winter, inside and out!

 ORGANS